iamcest/covid19-slides/covid-19-cxh-slides.md

 #

-- demand for hospital admission and ITU will shortly outstrip supply; case fatality rate is probably around 1% (country figures depend on case definition and how much testing is done). no significant sex difference, risk factors for hospital admission include being older, being a healthcare worker, and having comorbidities such as pre-existing respiratory and cardiovascular diseases and diabetes.
+- demand for hospital admission and ITU will shortly outstrip supply; case fatality rate is probably around 1% (country figures depend on case definition and how much testing is done). no significant sex difference, risk factors for hospital admission include having contact with a confirmed case, being older, being a healthcare worker, having comorbidities such as pre-existing respiratory and cardiovascular diseases and diabetes, smoking.

 #

-- droplet +/- aerosol transmission
+- droplet (can't travel more than 1m, can persist on surfaces, surgical mask helpful) +/- aerosol transmission (can travel more than 1m, surgical mask not helpful).

 # key clinical features of covid-19

 #

+- it's a chamelion (can present in lot of different ways, can hide in plain view)

+#

-- cardinal clinical features are cough and fever
+- typical presentation is cough and fever
--- breathless common
+- other features include breathless, fatigue, myalgia, anorexia
+- less often chest pain (2-5%), GI (D&V 1-10%, abdo pain approx 2%) and neurological symptoms e.g headache confusion (9%), dizziness (9-12%)

+#

-- differential diagnosis
+- differential diagnosis broad; plenty of diseases can mimic including flu, disease can also co-exist
-- investigations
-- diagnosis
-- management and prognosis
+- no reason to think usual population disease are going to go away so Hickam's dictum likely to apply: "A man can have as many diseases as he damn well pleases."

+#

+- investigations to confirm diagnosis (and rule out differentials) and grade severity
+- basics include SpO2 (+/- abg), fbc (lymphopenia common), crp, d-dimer (high d-dimer assoc with increased mortality), CXR (bilateral inflitrates), nasopharyngeal and oropharngeal swabs and sputum for micro

+#

+- management is largely supportive (several ongoing drug trials) and prognosis good (naturally it's much less good for subset of patients unwell enough for hospital admission)
+- important to consider non-covid19 disease
+- important to consider, and discuss with patients and document, ceilings of care

 # Quiz